apiel/zicBox/NOTE.md

 - TODO esp32

-- TODO patch preset...  clip is a combination of pattern and audio patch.
-Since we merged synth engines all in one, there could be a list of preset for all those engines...
-  - preset should be global (not workspace specific)

 - IDEA think about time line view, with no step limit

 - TODO sample engine with modulation...